 3 Ways Craft Beer Culture Encourages Alcohol Abuse

-Craft beer from small, independent breweries has been steadily growing in popularity in recent years, creating an elite culture of beer drinking that is a pastime unto itself.
-In 2016, these kinds of breweries made up 99% of the operating breweries in the United States, and more small breweries are being established all the time.
-While there’s nothing wrong with having the occasional craft beer, the pervasiveness of these beers and craft beer culture encourage a level of drinking that can easily lead to alcohol abuse and alcohol use disorder.
+In fact, 268 new craft breweries opened across the country in 2025 alone.
+The pervasiveness of these beers and craft beer culture encourages a level of drinking that can easily lead to alcohol abuse and alcohol use disorder.
 It’s important to understand the risks of regular craft beer consumption, and to pay attention to signs that your drinking has reached a point where professional treatment is needed.

 The Growing Popularity of Craft Beer in the U.S.

-Craft beer has caught on in part due to the public’s craving for distinctive products that stand out from the usual, mass produced fare.
+This kind of beer has caught on in part due to the public’s craving for distinctive products that stand out from the usual, mass-produced fare.
 Furthermore, the cachet of being “in the know” about such a product, and perhaps being the first person to introduce your social circle to a new craft beer, adds a feeling of exclusivity and pride to the typical experience of drinking with friends.
-For some, the appeal of a craft-brewed beer simply lies in the strong, bitter taste of high hops beer.
-After all, strong tastes have become increasingly popular in the United States lately (Sriracha anyone?).
-But no matter what the reasons, the rising popularity of craft beer should bring with it a rising concern about the risks of drinking alcohol, especially for those who have a hard time stopping at “just one.”

-1. Craft beer goes hand in hand with socializing.
+1. Craft beer goes hand-in-hand with socializing.

-Craft beer can be found at most parties these days, it’s sold at social-type events like baseball games, and it often appears at networking events.
+Craft beer can be found at most parties these days.
+It’s sold at social events like baseball games and it often appears at networking events.
 Craft beer has a way of seeming more sophisticated than regular beer or soda, and is often chosen for an event as a way of silently trying to demonstrate an organization’s high quality and distinctive values.
-This has a way of normalizing drinking, as well as elevating it to something hip and current.
-It can become difficult to tell whether you have a problem with alcohol when those around you make drinking a part of almost every activity—even in the workplace.

-The activity of drinking craft beer becomes its own celebration when breweries go out of their way to create fun events or organize festivals dedicated to promoting their products.
-People who are just looking for something different to do over the weekend can be easily encouraged to plan their days around drinking alcohol because of a craft beer and music festival, or a craft beer sponsored fun run, or a craft beer themed art walk.
+People who are just looking for something different to do over the weekend can be easily encouraged to plan their days around drinking alcohol because of a craft beer and music festival, or a craft-beer-sponsored fun run, or a craft-beer-themed art walk.
 Drinking alcohol becomes central to the activities in a way that few would even try to resist.
-Rare is the person who would go to a craft brewery sponsored Octoberfest and drink only water.
+Rare is the person who would go to a craft-brewery-sponsored Oktoberfest and drink only water.

 3. Craft beer is really high in alcohol.